andrewmunro/website/src/content/pages/cv.md

 **Milkshake Games** | Leeds, UK | 2022–Present

 - Co-founded and lead a studio specialising in 3D multiplayer web games and immersive experiences.
-- Launched golfparty.io, a multiplayer mini-golf game achieving 17+ million gameplays since its 2023 release.
+- Launched golfparty.io, a multiplayer mini-golf game achieving a peak of 20k daily actives and 17+ million gameplays since its 2023 release.
-- Architected and built a bespoke game engine from scratch in TypeScript, including backend matchmaking and session management systems.
+- Architected and built a bespoke, real-time multiplayer game engine from scratch in TypeScript, including backend matchmaking and session management systems.
 - Designed and deployed scalable infrastructure leveraging Terraform, container orchestration, and Cloudflare for global reach and performance.
 - Lead all technical design, development, deployment, monitoring, and scaling efforts to ensure platform reliability and growth.
 - Manage day-to-day business operations including accounting, compliance, marketing, and strategic partnerships.